dcsil/CSC491/assignments/participation.md

  <!-- RUBRIC END -->

+Please note that each section may not be split evenly between different aspects listed in that section.
+For example, you may have adequate issues made, but not have PRs submitted.
+You may be penalized more than 1/2 of that section's marks.
+This is up to the sole discretion of the instructor.

 ## Submission

 You must submit a comment on the "Participation Assignment" in the LearnSoftware app by the final due date (11:59:59pm on the last day of class).
 This comment should explain how you participated and help me corraborate the work I see in GitHub, Slack, and Class.